How do you say “Tulle” and what does your company name mean?

 Ceremony: 30-45 mins (for churches, 60-90 mins)

 Do you travel or shoot destination weddings?

-Do you offer photography lessons?
+Do you offer photography lessons or mentoring?

 Occasionally we will do one-on-one teaching sessions with our clients to show them the ropes of taking a good photograph.
 If you are seeking instruction on the use of your camera, how to compose a good photograph, etc, please get in touch.

 We offer mentoring in business/shooting/editing, etc. for existing photographers.
 See our “For Photographers” page for details.